portworx/px-docs/cloud/digital_ocean.md

 ### Step 4: Configure your Terraform variables

-The following variable definitions are required in the `vars.tf` file:
+The following variable definitions are required in the `vars.tf` file in the corresponding OS directory:

 * 'do_token'  : Your Digital Ocean API key.
 Obtain or generate your token from here [https://cloud.digitalocean.com/settings/api/tokens](https://cloud.digitalocean.com/settings/api/tokens)
-* 'region'    : These scripts require block storage, which is only available in the regions **FRA1, NYC1, SFO2 and SGP1**
+* 'region'    : These scripts require block storage, which is only available in these regions **fra1, nyc1, sfo2 and sgp1**
 * 'size'      : These are the valid instance sizes (strings) : **"2gb", "4gb", "8gb", "16gb", "32gb", "48gb", "64gb"**
 * 'volsize'   : These are the valid external volume sizes (integer in GB):  **100, 250, 500, 1000, 2000**
 * 'prefix'    : An arbitrary distinguishing name for your cluster prefix